DHHR reports more than 2.54 million Covid-19 tests have been completed

 West Virginians may pre-register for their COVID-19 vaccination at vaccinate.wv.gov.
 The COVID-19 dashboard at www.coronavirus.wv.gov shows the total number of vaccines administered.
 See the vaccine summary tab for more detailed information.

-Free COVID-19 testing is available today in Jefferson, Lewis, Putnam and Raleigh counties:
+Free COVID-19 testing is available today in Boone, Calhoun and Raleigh counties:

 Raleigh County